ilkkamtk/fullstack/week10/MongoDB.md

   ```

 - Browse the database in MongoDB Atlas
-- Database has three collections: `categories`, `species`, and `animals`
+- Database has two collections: `users` and `cats`
-  - `categories` contains the categories of species
+  - `users` contains user information
-  - `species` contains the species and they belong to a category
+  - `cats` contains cat information, including name, owner, birthdate, weight and a GeoJSON location
-  - `animals` contains the animals and they belong to a species; animals also include a GeoJSON `location` and a `birthdate`
-- 'Pike' species has a placeholder image; replace it with a real image URL from Wikipedia: `https://upload.wikimedia.org/wikipedia/commons/c/c6/Hecht_im_Sundh%C3%A4user_See.jpg`
+- One cat has a placeholder image; replace it with a real image URL from Wikipedia: `https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Cat_August_2010-4.jpg/1920px-Cat_August_2010-4.jpg`
-- Here is a practical application that uses a similar database: [Animal App](https://ilkkamtk.github.io/) (Metropolia network / VPN only).

-Security tip (Atlas):

-- Create a database user (not your Atlas login)
-- Restrict IP access to your current IP, and never commit credentials to Git

 ---